 So I will be the leader.
 I will be the example.

-Let me know through any Hardbacon network (on Facebook, Twitter or carrier pigeon) that you want to follow my 500 bucks.
+Let me know through any Hardbacon network (on Facebook, Twitter) that you want to follow my 500 bucks.
 Bonus points if you can spell my name right.
 And I’ll tell you what and how I decide to invest my money.
 Until then…

 Compare dozens of Canadian Online Brokers platforms and find the one that best suits your needs